-The first conversation with teenagers you should have is who they are!
+The first talk with teenagers you should have is who they are!
 Teach your teen who they are and their worth.
-They need to know who they are.
+They need to know who they are!
 It is not a matter of what sports they play, or how popular they are.
 It doesn’t even matter how good of a student they are.
 What matters is what is on the inside.
 Teach them where they came from and where they are going.
 The better they feel about who they are the better they will be at overcoming hard things they will face.

 Teach them to be confident.
 To stand proud, and do what they know is right.
 When they know their individual worth, others will treat them with this same value and worth!